 What is the Glucose-Ketone Index (GKI)?

-The Glucose-Ketone Index was originally conceived by Dr. Thomas Seyfried and his team at the University of Boston to track overall metabolic health in cancer patients.
+The Glucose-Ketone Index was originally conceived by Dr. Thomas Seyfried and his team at Boston College to track overall metabolic health in cancer patients.
 It was quickly adopted as a benchmark for those with other metabolic conditions and anyone who wants to keep tabs on their metabolic health.

 How to calculate your Glucose-Ketone Index (GKI)